quenktechnologies/github/README.md

-# .github
+# Github
-Quenk Technologies Github Actions workflows etc.
+Scripts, actions and workflows for working with Github used by QTL.

+## License
+Public domain